robert-sanders-software-ontwikkeling/rs-x/rs-x-core/_readme.md

 ### Customize the supported index value accessor list

-There are two ways to customize the index value accessor list.
+You can customize the index value accessor list by overriding it:

-1. You want add new index value accessor list.
-Use the `@IndexAccessor` decorator:

-    ```ts
-    {% include_relative ../demo/src/rs-x-core/add-custom-index-value-accessor.ts %}
-    ```
-2. Redefine index value accessor list:
     ```ts
     {% include_relative ../demo/src/rs-x-core/redefine-custom-index-value-accessor-list.ts %}
     ```